 2. Shatasha – Founder, Sasha Wordlaw

-My goal is to normalize SPF use in hair care, especially for the black and brown communities.
+My goal with Shatasha Beauty is to normalize SPF use in hair care, especially for the black and brown communities.
 Beginning with a multi-tasking hydrating, SPF-infused scalp, hair and body cream that can be applied from ‘fro to toe.
 Clean, non-toxic and cruelty-free.

-Rejecting the standard way of making hair and beauty products is where Unconform was born.
+Rejecting the standard way of making hair and beauty products is where Refigure (formerly Unconform) was born.
 Traditional and even many “natural” products are loaded with chemicals, but our plant-based products are as close to nature as possible leaving skin and hair healthy and free of toxins and chemicals.

 In addition to this exciting venture, Perkins is currently COO of a Tembo Health, a telemedicine startup and helps college students start socially-minded ventures with The Resolution Project.